 Here you have a school that is rich is history and has a proud tradition of upholding the winning ways for the school.
 When you play for the Irish, you are joining an elite group of men that have strapped up and taken to the football field to do battle with some of the best teams in the nation.
 In the schools history, they have managed to win a total of 896 games.
 This will put them four games away from that beloved 900 games won.
 This also means that they are in second by 38 games with Michigan.
 The next few seasons will prove to be interesting as both teams will be duking it out for that coveted #1 spot.

 Michigan is a team that plays smash mouth football and takes no prisoners.
-It has always been that way and will continue to be that way even when all the other schools on the list have ceased to exist.
+It has always been that way and will continue to be that way for as long as the game is played.
 Michigan is a team that has been getting better and better over the years and will soon be an unstoppable force.

 A well-known player in his days with the Chicago Bears.
 His vast football IQ and awareness of the game made him a star of his days.
-He was one the most defense playing player that whenever he touched the ball, the whole stadium would be amazed.
-His fans loved him so much because of his prowess in football.
-He was a terrorist in football.
-He played both center, fullback, and linebacker with his club, All-America.
+He was one the best defensive players in the history of the game.
+A fierce lineback that whenever he made a big hit the whole stadium would be on their feet going nuts.
+His fans loved him so much because of his prowess on the field, but he also played both center and fullback for the offense.
 He emerged sixth in the Heisman Trophy race in 1963.
 To this time, the best linebacker awards are given to the best player courtesy of this legendary actor.

 He was a man of his class.
-He was referred to as ‘’sixty-minute man ‘’; this was because of his ability to play to play all sixty minutes on the pitch without being substituted for another player.
-He played center, middle linebacker and could handle duties of special teams.
+He was referred to as the “sixty-minute man,” because of his ability to play every second of the game without having to be substituted for another player.
+He played center, middle linebacker and could handle duties on special teams.
 By the end of his career, Chuck was a two-time Consensus All-American in 1947 and 1978.

 Bronko Naguski is a man to remember.
-He was a right man to watch during his career in football.
 He could control the ball in a fascinating way that made everyone admire his skills in college football.
-He played defensive and right full back.
+He played defensive and full back.
 At the end of his football career, he was voted First-American in both positions.

-His career at Michigan proved beyond reasonable doubts that he was an excellent player full of potential and skills in the pitch.
+His career at Michigan proved beyond a reasonable doubt that he was an excellent player full of potential and had a future in the NFL.
 He was a lockdown cornerback.
 During his career, he finished with 16 interceptions.
 By the end of his career, this player had won the Nagurski Bednarik and Thorpe Awards.
-He still lives in people’s minds and hearts.
+He went on to have a great pro career and only recently hung up his cleats.

 Jim Thorpe will always remain the books of history.
-He played for Major Leagues of Baseball and won gold medals in both the decathlon and pentathlon at the 1912 Olympics in Stockholm.
+He played Major League Baseball and won gold medals in both the decathlon and pentathlon at the 1912 Olympics in Stockholm.
 In college at Carlisle, he played running back, defensive back, kicker, and punter.
-Due to his vast and advanced knowledge and skills in football, Thorpe was named Consensus All- American in 1911 and 1912.
+Due to his unbelievable athletic ability and physical talents he was named Consensus All-American in 1911 and 1912.

 #1: Mark Richt